syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 ### Transfer

-Zones can be transferred between projects.
+Zones can be transferred between different projects within SysEleven Stack.
 This process is described in detail in our [Howto]().

 ### Collisions